poysama/ffxiv-primer/_endgame/6_old-content.md

 ### Savage
 - **Off-Patch Savage**: Generally “dead” outside current content cycles.
+- **Synced Fight Resources**: There are google docs that let you challenge these fights on an almost equal level as they were on released through the use of manual item level downsync.

 ### Extreme
 - **More Activity**: Older Extreme Trials are more active than Savage due to mount rewards.